SpecFlowOSS/SpecFlow/docs/Guides/externaldata.md

 - `@DataSet:data-set-name` - This tag is applicable to *Excel files only*.
 It is used to select the worksheet of the Excel file you wish to use.
 By **default**, the first worksheet in an Excel file is targeted.

-- `@DataField:name in feature file=name in source file` - This tag can be used to "rename" columns of the external data source.
+- `@DataField:name-in-feature-file=name-in-source-file` - This tag can be used to "rename" columns of the external data source.

 General notes on tags: